 — Kenneth Lynch, Austin, Texas

-Sprint should have kept its word and lowered your bill as promised.
+Sprint should have lowered your bill as promised.
 When the somewhat coerced “upgrade” was discovered, it should have quickly allowed you to revert to your old plan.

 By the way, I agree with you that cell phone bills are way too high.
 If you’re on one of the Big Four wireless companies (AT&T, Sprint, T-Mobile, and Verizon Wireless) your average bill is more than $90 per month.
 That’s ridiculous.

 I can’t fault a salesperson for trying to persuade your wife to add more services — after all, that’s what they’re supposed to do.
 But to me, this looks like a trap designed to squeeze more money out of you.
 And a clumsy one, at that.
 Sprint should have kept its word.

 Sprint’s terms and conditions stipulate that you can cancel your service within 30 days and avoid any additional charges, such as its early termination fee.
 In this case, it appears Sprint would allow you to cancel, but wouldn’t agree to roll back the charges, as it had initially told you it would.

 The trick is to get this kind of agreement in writing, and a review of the paper trail — the correspondence between you and the company — suggests there wasn’t much of it.
 You did all of the negotiating by phone.
 That’s not your fault.
 Carriers like Sprint prefer to talk (well, they’re a phone company, so of course they would), but that puts you at a disadvantage.
 How do you prove a representative made the offer?
 You can’t.
 (Related: Sprint broke its promise to unlock a reader’s phone.)

 I love the resolution on this case.
 You found the Sprint customer service contacts on my consumer advocacy site and sent a brief, polite email to them.
 You heard back from them within a few hours and the company quickly agreed to honor your original agreement.